-Climate anxiety is attracting increasing attention among climate and social scientists, as we begin to realise the psychological impact of climate change on our mental states.
-Categorised as a state of heightened anxiousness, climate anxiety is often described with terms like guilt, grief and desperation as an overwhelming sense of doom about the state of the environment emerges.
+Climate anxiety is attracting increasing attention among climate and social scientists, as we begin to realise the psychological impact of climate change on our mental state.
+Categorised as a state of heightened anxiousness, climate anxiety is often described with terms like guilt, grief, and desperation as an overwhelming sense of doom about the state of the environment arises.
+We take a look at how this phenomenon is defined, what implications it has, and, most importantly, how we can cope with it.

 What is Climate Anxiety?

-Since the 1970s’ environmental movement, climate change has become an increasingly salient topic for the public, which is impacting people’s mental health and wellbeing.
+Since the environmental movement of the 1970s, climate change has become an increasingly salient topic for the public, which is impacting people’s mental health and wellbeing.
 Climate anxiety research intersects clinical, natural and social sciences and, though limited, an interdisciplinary body of research has emerged that is generating opportunities to further investigate the mental health impacts of climate change.
 In research connecting environmental issues and mental health, terms like climate anxiety, eco-anxiety, eco-guilt and eco-grief have been introduced.

 There are a few definitions of climate anxiety that appear most frequently in research, including: